Getting your Trinity Audio player ready...

 “She’s fine,” I said to ease the woman’s worry.

 “You’re a sicko, treating a woman like this.
 Is this some Halloween-type shit?
 Can’t you wait till then?”
+He scoffed.

-They had puzzled looks on their faces.
-The woman took out her cell and snapped a picture of the backside of the card with the email address.
-I prepped myself for more verbal assault and maybe questions, but Teena’s return changed things.
+The woman took out her cell and snapped a picture of the backside of the card.
+I’m assuming to note the complaint email address.

 “Let them live their truth.
 We appreciate your concern, but does she look like she’s being harmed or held against her will?”